jbenjaminy/hot-or-cold/README.md

 ## Discription

 The classic guessing game implimented using React and Redux.
 Here's how it works:
-  1. The computer picks a number between 1 and 100
+  1. The computer picks a number between 1 and 100.
-  2. The user enters guesses until they find the hidden number.</li>
+  2. The user enters guesses until they find the hidden number.
   3. For each guess the user will be presented with feedback indicating how close their guess is from the hidden number.

 ## Installations